 Stephen has written and directed several short films, including Ride, which has screened at numerous international festivals.
 His feature debut Russian Snark, also starring Stephen Papps alongside Elena Stejko, premiered at the 2010 NZ Film Festival in Auckland.
 It went on to be nominated for 6 NZ Film Awards, including Best Director, and won the Award for Best Supporting Actress.
 In 2011 it won Best International Film at the Garden State Film Festival, and the Grand Jury Prize at the Brussels Independent Film Festival.

 Stephen has written the novels Thief of Colours, published in 1995, and Dread in July 2000.
 His collection of poetry, The Dwarf and the Stripper, appeared in 2003.
 Poems from the collection have been selected for two anthologies: ‘Spirit Abroad: a Second Selection of Spiritual New Zealand Verse’ and ‘121 New Zealand Poems’, selected by Bill Manhire.
-He is currently writing a novel set in late Roman Britain.

 Stephen has three children – Madison, Elijah and Louis – and lives in Auckland.